rafaelaudy/my-trips-oscars/README.md

 The app is deployed here: https://my-trips-oscars.herokuapp.com/

 # Cool improvements
-Stuff that I learn about that I would like to test it out
+Cool tech I would like to test

 * Add immutable.js
 * Use pure functions instead of class inheritance for React components